 Students undertaking work placement with young children or vulnerable adults will need a DBS check to go out on a work placement.
-The cost of the DBS check is currently £38.
-Payment is made when students bring in the completed DBS form and evidence of identity to the Head of Learning Resources and Careers.
+The cost of the DBS check is currently £49.50.
+Payment is made when students bring in the completed DBS form and evidence of identity to the countersignatory.